auliakhalqillah/False-Position-Method/README.md

   - Finadl Boundary = 3
   - Data length = 100

  In example, function of f(x) = x^2+2x+1 is used to find the root.
 As we know, from these function, the root is -1.
+You can input whatever boundary values are, because the program has been written to find the root automatically.
  # Contact
  For more information, email: auliakhalqillah.mail@gmail.com